aylinko/PersonalSite/work.md

 ---
 layout: page
 title: Work
-subtitle:Below are projects I have worked on
+subtitle: Below are projects I have worked on
 ---

 # Work